 Dr. Tiffany Hamlett has worked in higher education for eight years in various educational fields.
 Her background includes early childhood education, curriculum development, and research methods.
 In addition, she serves as a reviewer for Social Development and the Southern Early Childhood Association.
 She is particularly interested in studying developmentally appropriate practice, lifespan development, and constructivist teaching practices.

 We are, and have always been, regionally accredited by the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.
-This accreditation guarantees that our programs meet certain levels of quality standards.
+This accreditation guarantees our programs meet certain levels of quality standards.

 A Note About Licensure: